Certifying 3-Edge-Connectivity: A Linear Time Algorithm

 (1): Let $D$ be any ancestor of $C$ which is not part of $G_c$.
 By Lemma~\ref{facts about chain decomposition}, we have $s(D) \le s(C)$ and hence $s(D)$ belongs to $C_j$ for some $j\le i$.
 If $j < i$, $D$ would have been added in phase $j$, a contradiction to the assumption that $D$ does not belong to $G_c$ at the beginning of phase $i$.

 (2): $s(D)$ s-belongs to $C_i$ by (1).
 If $D$ is nested, $s(D)$ and $t(D)$ s-belong to the same chain.
 Thus $D$ is a child of $C_i$.

 (3): If $p(D)$ is not part of the current graph, $p(D)\neq C_i$ by Lemma~\ref{prop:ci_already_added} and hence $D$ is not a child of $C_i$.
-Hence by (2), $D$ is interlacing. \end{proof} }
+Hence by (2), $D$ is interlacing. \end{proof}

-We can now define the segments with respect to $C_i$.
+We can now define the segments with respect to $C_i$ by means of an equivalence relation.
 Consider the set $\cal S$ of chains whose source vertex s-belongs to $C_i$.
 For a chain $C \in \cal S$, let $C^*$ be the minimal ancestor of $C$ that does not belong to $G_c$.
-Two chains $C$ and $D$ in $\cal S$ belong to the same segment if and only if $C^* = D^*$, see Figure~\ref{fig:chains} for an illustration.
+Two chains $C$ and $D$ in $\cal S$ belong to the same segment if and only if $C^* = D^*$.
+In Figure~\ref{fig:chains} on page~\pageref{fig:chains}, if we start with $G_c = C_1 \cup C_2$, we form three segments in the first phase, namely $\sset{C_4}$, $\sset{C_3}$, and $\sset{C_5}$.
+The first segment can be added according to Lemma~\ref{interlacing are easy}.
+Then $C_3$ can be added and then $C_5$.

 Consider any $C \in \cal S$.
 By part (1) of the preceding lemma either $p(C) \in \cal S$ or $p(C)$ is part of $G_c$.
 Moreover, $C$ and $p(C)$ belong to the same segment in the first case.
 Thus segments correspond to subtrees in the chain tree.
 In any segment only the minimal chain can be nested by Lemma~\ref{lem:no_type_one}.
 If it is nested, it is a child of $C_i$ (parts (2) and (3) of the preceding lemma).
 Since only the root of a segment may be a nested chain, once it is added to the current graph all other chains in the segment can be added in parent-first order by Lemma~\ref{interlacing are easy}.
-All that remains is to find the proper ordering of the segments \LV{faster than in the previous section}.
+All that remains is to find the proper ordering of the segments faster than in the previous section.
 We do so in Lemma~\ref{lem:add_hard_segments}.
 If no proper ordering exists, we exhibit a 2-edge-cut.

-\begin{lemma} All chains in a segment $S$ can be added in parent-first order if its minimal chain can be added. \end{lemma}\LV{ \begin{proof} By Lemma~\ref{lem:no_type_one} all but the minimal chain in a segment are interlacing.
-Thus the claim follows from Lemma~\ref{interlacing are easy}. \end{proof} }
+\begin{lemma} All chains in a segment $S$ can be added in parent-first order if its minimal chain can be added. \end{lemma} \begin{proof} By Lemma~\ref{lem:no_type_one} all but the minimal chain in a segment are interlacing.
+Thus the claim follows from Lemma~\ref{interlacing are easy}. \end{proof}